2026 Celebrating the Success of Women in STEM Symposium: Breaking Barriers, Building our Future (TRN4-E48)

 Lakshmi Krishnan

-Vice-President of Life Sciences, National Research Council Canada
+Vice-President, Life Sciences, National Research Council Canada

 Donna Strickland